Customer Engagement

 If sending automated onboarding emails to your new clients is kind of like a guerrilla operation happening behind the lines, then the battle royal is going on right inside your product.

-Your strategic onboarding task is to grab every client’s attention the moment they hit the sign up button and never let go.
-They should stay in your product — the longer the better.
-A simple installation wizard and easy-to-understand UX/UI are all important parts of this journey, there are also in-app messages that help clients better understand your product along the way.
+Your strategic onboarding task is to grab every client’s attention the moment they hit the ‘sign-up’ button and never let go.
+They should stay in your product — the longer, the better.
+A simple installation wizard and easy-to-understand UX/UI are all important parts of this journey, there is also in-app messaging that helps clients better understand your product along the way.

 There are several ways you can send such in-app tips to your customers while they’re starting to discover the product: